Wolff09/TMRexp/README.md

 [1] M. Herlihy and N. Shavit.
 The art of multiprocessor programming.
 Morgan Kaufmann, 2008.
 [2] P. A. Abdulla, F. Haziza, L. Holík, B. Jonsson, and A. Rezine.
-An inte- grated specification and verification technique for highly concurrent data structures.
-In N. Piterman and S. A. Smolka, editors, Tools and Algorithms for the Construction and Analysis of Systems - 19th International Confer- ence, TACAS 2013, Held as Part of the European Joint Conferences on Theory and Practice of Software, ETAPS 2013, Rome, Italy, March 16- 24, 2013.
+An integrated specification and verification technique for highly concurrent data structures.
+In N. Piterman and S. A. Smolka, editors, Tools and Algorithms for the Construction and Analysis of Systems - 19th International Conference, TACAS 2013, Held as Part of the European Joint Conferences on Theory and Practice of Software, ETAPS 2013, Rome, Italy, March 16- 24, 2013.
 Proceedings, volume 7795 of Lecture Notes in Computer Science, pages 324–338.
 Springer, 2013.
 [3] F. Haziza, L. Holík, R. Meyer, and S. Wolff.
 Pointer race freedom.
 In VMCAI, volume 9583 of Lecture Notes in Computer Science, pages 393–412.
 Springer, 2016.